Share

 Beyond their medical work, both PHR and MSF are strong advocates for the protection of civilians in Gaza and Palestine.
 They call for an end to attacks on healthcare facilities, the safe passage of medical supplies, and the respect of international humanitarian law by all parties involved in the conflict.
 Their reports and testimonies are frequently used by international organizations, including the United Nations, to highlight the human cost of the conflict and push for accountability.

-Why we chose to honor these organizations in the Garden of Rescuers: Physicians for Human Rights and Médecins Sans Frontières are indispensable in the context of Gaza and Palestine.
-They not only save lives through direct medical intervention but also ensure that the world does not turn a blind eye to the suffering of Palestinians.
+Why we chose to honor these organizations in the Garden of Rescuers: Physicians for Human Rights and Médecins Sans Frontières are indispensable in the context of Gaza and the occupied Palestinian territories.
+They not only save lives through direct medical intervention but also ensure that Israel and the world do not turn a blind eye to the suffering of Palestinians.
 Their work embodies the principles of medical ethics and humanitarianism, offering hope and care in one of the most challenging regions in the world.

 rescuers' stories